Hero Background Image

 How will the changes affect property price growth?

-One of the biggest shifts in October will be the number of property markets around the country that will have appropriately priced homes for the scheme.
+One of the biggest shifts from October will be the number of property markets around the country that will have appropriately priced homes for the scheme.

 Cotality analysis found that, prior to the upcoming changes, around a third of Australia's property markets had a median price below the scheme's cap.

-After October's changes, that balloons out to nearly two-thirds of all markets — 51.6 per cent of house markets and 93.7 per cent of unit markets have median prices that sit underneath the caps.
+After the recent changes, that balloons out to nearly two-thirds of all markets — 51.6 per cent of house markets and 93.7 per cent of unit markets have median prices that sit underneath the caps.

 As a result, Cameron Kusher, director of Kusher Consulting, said the expansion is expected to "increase demand and push housing prices higher."

-The price growth is expected to be particularly focused on the entry-level end of the market — units and smaller houses.
+The price growth is expected to be particularly focused on the entry-level end of the market — units and smaller houses — and the action is already picking up.

 While the scheme has had its fair share of critics, it's good news for sellers — particularly those looking to upsize from an entry-level priced home.